Helen Shiyang Lu's Personal Website

 This site is currently under construction.

-Vancouver, BC
+Vancouver, BC V6T 1Z4

 Hello!
-I am a Killam Postdoctoral Research Fellow in the School of Audiology and Speech Sciences at the University of British Columbia.
+I am a Postdoctoral Research Fellow in the School of Audiology and Speech Sciences at the University of British Columbia.
 I work in the Language and Development Lab and the Infant Studies Centre under the guidance of Dr. Alexis Black and Dr. Janet Werker.

 Prior to joining UBC, I completed my PhD in Developmental Psychology at the University of Southern California, where I worked in the the USC Language Development Lab under the guidance of Dr. Toby Mintz.
 Before then, I was an undergraduate student studying Psychology and Linguistics at University of California, Los Angeles.